jmadinlab/jmadinlab.github.io/science_equation.md

 ---
 layout: page
-title: Science, the equations
+title: Science is an equation
 permalink: /science_equation/
 sidebar_link: false
 ---

 - I've been doing science for about 15 years.
 - I started off doing science really badly.
-I still do many things badly, and I often forget how to do things I can do well if I haven't done them for a while (like write a paper).
-But at least I now know that science is a series of simple equations that can be solved without too much panic.
+I still do many things badly.
+I often forget how to do things I haven't done them for a while (like write a paper).
+But at very least I've learned that science is just a series of simple equations.
 - There are many books about science, the scientific process, scientific writing, etc, *ad nauseam*.
 - But what if someone just showed you some simple equations and their solutions?
 - Like a cheat sheet for the scientific process.
 Short enough that you can read it quickly.
 If you don't like it, you don't feel like you've wasted any time.